pisto/minecrack/README.md

 minecrack can recover the full 64 bits seed of a Minecraft map from some of the map features.

 minecrack is the first program to crack Minecraft seeds that recovers the full 64 bits seed without relying on assumptions on how the seed was generated.
-As long as the data you provide is correct and sufficient, any seed can be retrieved.
+Almost all seeds can be retrieved (see [limitations](#technical-details)).
 The program is fully multithreaded.

 With the current implementation, the seed is recovered in two steps: